WildDogTeam/lib-ios-wildgeo/README.md

-## Downloading WilddogGeo for iOS
+## Downloading WildGeo for iOS

-In order to use WilddogGeo in your project, you need to download the framework and add it to your project.
+In order to use WildGeo in your project, you need to download the framework and add it to your project.
 You also need to [add the Wilddog framework](https://z.wilddog.com/ios/quickstart) and the CoreLocation framework to your project.

-You can include the WilddogGeo
+You can include the WildGeo
 Xcode project from this repo in your project.

 ## Getting Started with Wilddog

-WilddogGeo requires Wilddog in order to store location data.
+WildGeo requires Wilddog in order to store location data.
 You can [sign up here for a free account](https://www.wilddog.com/account/login).

-### WilddogGeo
+### WildGeo

-A `WilddogGeo` object is used to read and write geo location data to your Wilddog database and to create queries.
-To create a new `WilddogGeo` instance you need to attach it to a Wilddog database reference:
+A `WildGeo` object is used to read and write geo location data to your Wilddog database and to create queries.
+To create a new `WildGeo` instance you need to attach it to a Wilddog database reference:

 ##### Objective-C

 	Wilddog *geoRef = [[Wilddog alloc] 	initWithUrl:@"https://<your-Wilddog>.wildddogio.com/"];
-	WilddogGeo *geo = [[WilddogGeo alloc] initWithWilddogRef:geoRef];
+	WildGeo *geo = [[WildGeo alloc] initWithWilddogRef:geoRef];

 ##### Swift

 	let geoRef = Wilddog(url: "https://<your-wilddog>.wilddogio.com/")
-	let geo = WilddogGeo(geoRef: geoRef)
+	let geo = WildGeo(geoRef: geoRef)

 Note that you can point your reference to anywhere in your Wilddog database.

 #### Setting location data

-In WilddogGeo you can set and query locations by string keys.
+In WildGeo you can set and query locations by string keys.
 To set a location for a key simply call the `setLocation:forKey` method:

 ##### Objective-C